Privacy & data protection

-The Lincolnshire and Nottinghamshire Air Ambulance Charitable Trust respects the privacy of all the visitors to our website and would never misuse any information submitted via our website.
-Our privacy policy sets out how the LNAACT uses and protects any information that you give us when you use our website.
+Lincolnshire and Nottinghamshire Air Ambulance (LNAA) respects the privacy of all the visitors to our website This privacy notice sets out how the LNAA uses and protects any information that is processed by us.

-The Lincs & Notts Air Ambulance is a charity registered in England and Wales Charity No 1017501, Registered Company number 02788157.
+Lincs & Notts Air Ambulance is a charity registered in England and Wales Charity No. 1017501, Registered Company No. 02788157.
+It is registered with the Information Commissioner’s Office Data Protection Registration No. Z929487X.

-LNAACT may change this policy from time to time by updating this page.
+LNAA may change this policy from time to time by updating this page.
 You should check this page on a regular basis to make sure that you are happy with any changes that we have made.

-1. How we collect your personal information
+- How we collect your personal information

-LNAACT will always aim to collect personal information directly from you.
+LNAA will always aim to collect personal information directly from you.
 If you are a patient, you may be asked to provide our Helicopter Emergency Medical Service (HEMS) operational team with personal information.
 If you do not want your patient data to be shared for purposes except your own care, you can opt-out of this process.
-For further information please access the website National data opt-out – NHS Digital
+For further information please access the website National data opt-out – NHS Digital.

 As a donor or supporter, you may give us personal information directly when you sign up for one of our events, make a donation, purchase items from our website or take part in our in-house lotteries.

-1. What information do we collect?
+- What information do we collect?

 Special Categories of Personal Data